September 14, 2020

 Unprecedented change has put immense pressure on IT teams, from managing the rapid shift to remote workforces to now being asked to deliver against strategic priorities with increasingly limited budgets and strained resources.
 IT teams need solutions that accelerate productivity and efficiency.
 Workfront’s enterprise work management platform does exactly that.

-Workfront commissioned Forrester to conduct a Total Economic Impact™ (TEI) Study, which found that by using Workfront, the IT project management office (IT PMO) could see a $13.8 million productivity gain over three years thanks to focusing teams on the right work, centralizing visibility with a single, undisputed data source, and increasing agility by adapting and aligning to the right priorities.
+Workfront commissioned Forrester to conduct a Total Economic Impact™ (TEI) Study, which found that by using Workfront, the IT project management office (PMO) could see a $13.8 million productivity gain over three years thanks to focusing teams on the right work, centralizing visibility with a single, undisputed data source, and increasing agility by adapting and aligning to the right priorities.

 Forrester quantified the bottom-line impact companies have achieved with Workfront, including: